Yuta12342/tsuserverCC/README.md

     - Sends a serverwide advert
 * **toggleadverts**
     - Toggles adverts on and off
-* **area** "area ID" "password"
+* **area** "area name/abbreviation" "password"
-    - Displays all areas when blank, swaps to area with ID
+    - Displays all hubs when blank, swaps to area with specified name/abbreviation
     - Specify a password to join a password locked area.
 (If the password matches.
 Obviously.)
 * **getarea**
     - Shows the current characters in your area
 * **getareas**
-    - Shows all characters in all areas
+    - Shows all characters in all areas, does not show a hub's subareas.
+If in hub, will only show lobby and the current hub.
+* **gethubs**
+	- Same as **getareas**, but will always show as if not currently in hub.
 * **mods**
     - Same as **getareas**, but only shows moderators
 * **doc** "url"